Ada-Developers-Academy/core-unit-3/styles-and-presentation/classes-and-ids.md

 ## Learning Goals

-- Compare ID and Class
+- Compare IDs and Classes and their appropriate use cases.

 ## Introduction